eugene-eeo/scell/README.rst

     >>> [m.callback() for m in ready]
     [1]

-Plugs allows implementors to effortlessly build libraries atop of the minimal abstraction provided, while also having good performance.
+Scell allows implementors to effortlessly build libraries atop of the minimal abstraction provided, while also having good performance.
 The API is very small and works across many platforms, including Windows and OSX.